Nature Scavenger Hunt using a Color Wheel

 Things to note for this activity.

-2. This is a simplified color wheel.
-You can click the link below to find a more thorough color wheel.
-Also, we chose to use more muted tones of the colors so they might match better to things found in nature.
+This is a simplified color wheel, but we’ve also added a more complex color wheel (which coordinates with our Mimic the Masters art curriculum) to the free Resource Library.
+Also, we chose to use more muted tones of the colors on this color wheel, so they might match better to things found in nature.
 If something they find seems to be a mix of two of the colors on the wheel, place the item where those two colors meet.

 Make the color wheel work for you with these suggestions.

-• Put a print-out of the large cut out in a gallon size baggie to make it waterproof.
+Put a print-out of the large color wheel in a gallon size baggie to make it waterproof.

 This post contains affiliate links.
 As an Amazon Affiliate, I earn a small commission on purchases made through these links at no extra charge to you.